pkg/sftp/README.md

 S3 and file system backend.
 The file system backend is mostly used for tests and is similar to the previous behavior.
 Additionally, this adds a ManagedServer component that can be used to easily create a server with an arbitrary backend.

+Tests that depend on the details of the file system server (mostly client tests) are being skipped.

 usage and examples
 ------------------